Old Town Mall

 The Old Town Mall or Oldtown Mall is a mostly abandoned outdoor pedestrian shopping mall in the Old Town neighborhood of Baltimore, Maryland.
 The mall contains 64 stores, the majority of which are closed.
-The area has seen many periods of revival and decline in the past 200 years since its opening, and there are currently plans by developers in the area to revitalize the mall.
+The area has seen many periods of revival and decline in the past 200 years since its opening.
+The area is currently under redevelopment as part of the Perkins, Somerset Oldtown (PSO) Transformation Plan.
+The redevelopment is being competed with funding from the Department of Housing and Urban Development in partnership with the Housing Authority of Baltimore City.

 History

 Old Town and Gay Street started to become a retail area when the City of Baltimore built the Bel Air Market in 1818.
 The sixth market to be constructed, Bel Air was designed to be a relief farmers market to serve the increasing commercial operations surrounding the area.
 The market helped boost business in Old Town, and the area became a diverse, bustling middle-class neighborhood, and the proximity to the city center made it an ideal place for families and downtown workers to live.
 Isaac Benesch’s Great Store was here.
 But, when the post-war era beckoned families to the suburbs, Gay Street suffered greatly.
 The population near the street fell, and Old Town became one of the poorer areas of the city.
 Without its customer base, the shops on the street were forced to close or adapt to the new customer demographic.